 WHAT HAPPENS TO ARTIFACTS

 AFTER WE FIND THEM?

 The Wadi el-Hudi Expedition works hand-in-hand with the Egyptian Ministry of Antiquities.
 A ministry appointed inspector travels with us daily to the archaeological sites and supervises all of our work.
-When we find artifacts that need to be studied further, conserved, or protected, those artifacts are transported to the official government antiquities magazine in the Aswan.
+When we find artifacts that need to be studied further, conserved, or protected, those artifacts are transported to the official government magazine in the Aswan.
 Then we continue our study of the objects in the magazine.
-We have also arranged with the Ministry to transfer some scientific samples to labs in Egypt for analysis, like the Institut français d'archéologie orientale (IFAO) in Cairo.
+We have also arranged with the Ministry to transfer some scientific samples to labs in Egypt for analysis, like that of the Institut français d'archéologie orientale (IFAO) in Cairo.
 All objects—including even broken pieces of pottery and soil samples—remain in Egypt under the official oversight and control of the Egyptian Ministry of Antiquities.